Co-op Opportunities

 I truly believe that doing a co-op is one of the most important things a student can do to enhance their education and marketability after graduation.

-As early as the summer after their freshman year, students can begin an internship with an employer.
-Sophomores and juniors are especially encouraged to build a good resume by gaining internship experience.
-In addition to exposure to technical training, interns gain knowledge of an employer work environment, office etiquette and typical day-to-day challenges and projects.
+As early as the summer after their first year, students can begin an internship with an employer.
+Second-year and third-year students are especially encouraged to build a good resume by gaining internship experience.
+In addition to exposure to technical training, interns gain knowledge of an employer’s work environment, office etiquette and typical day-to-day challenges and projects.

 Benefits of Internships